DeepQuestAI/DeepStack-CameraUI/README.md

 calling etc.

-## Run Deeptsack-CameraUI with Webhook
+# Run DeepStack-CameraUI with Webhook
 A webhook is a lightweight API that power one-way data transmission and trigger by event.
 In our case, this API is trigger when the webhook URL is defined, this webhook goal's is to transfer in real-time all the detections captured through any above mentioned APIs to a recipient.